100Shapes/100Shapes.com-Beryllium/work/enterprise-ux/ROI-of-UX.md

 title: "Business software and applications: the ROI of UX"
 long_title: "Business software and applications: measuring the ROI of UX"
 standfirst: >
-  Need a competitive advantage?
-Well designed business tools can increase productivity, profits and brand value.
-Here’s how.
+  Enterprise systems designed around the user experience perform measurably better, giving your business a competitive edge and boosting your bottom line.
 ---

 ## The value of a UX process